LGBTQ culture in India: Social media

 Urban centers are important hubs of the LGBTQ+ movement.
 In India, city hubs have helped the community gained visibility since the 1970s.
 Since the early 2000s, social media and online venues have played a critical role in strengthening LGBTQ+ communities and identities in these cities.

 The internet has created new spaces for social interaction and community formation.
 Social media platforms such as Instagram, Twitter and Facebook have been used to create pages and posts that increase queer awareness and visibility in India.
 Some examples are Instagram profiles "Gaysifamily", "nazariyalgbt", and "lgbthistoryindia".
 The Gaysifamily website describes their mission "to provide a voice and a safe space to Desis from the South Asian subcontinent that identify as LGBTQ+".
 They sell and share stickers, artwork, personal stories and zines made by queer Indians.

 Social media platforms are also important for the development of intimate relationships between queer people in India.
-For example, virtual platforms such as Grindr and Planet Romeo create private yet public spaces for gay men to be "out" and find partners for hook ups as well as relationships.
-Class makes a big difference to who is able to access these spaces, as it seems to be the rising Indian middle class and elite who most commonly use these websites.

 Even before social media became a platform for queer visibility, the internet created possibilities for communication and community building in the LGBTQ+ community.
 Khush-list, the first mailing list for LGBT South Asians, predominantly Indians in metropolitan cities and those living abroad, was established in 1993.
 In 1999, LGBT-India was established on egroups, and later transitioned to yahoogroups.
 Such mailing lists, established well before the advent of social networking sites, continue to remain the mainstay for discussion among middle-class, English-speaking Indians, and include LGBT-India, GayBombay, Good As You (Bangalore), Pratibimb (Hyderabad), and Movenpick/Orinam (Chennai).
 GayBombay.org (established in late 1998) and Orinam.net (established in 2006) are among the oldest websites that function as online resources catering to a local (Mumbai and Chennai, respectively) and national readership.
 Dating websites provide an alternative way for meeting people; online communities also offer a safe and convenient environment for meeting gays in India.
 Online magazines like Pink Pages and Gaylaxy also publish regular issues.